apache/spark/docs/sql-ref-syntax-ddl-alter-table.md

 | age                      | int        | NULL     |
 +--------------------------+------------+----------+--+

--- Add new partition to a table
+-- Add a new partition to a table

 SHOW PARTITIONS StudentInfo;
 +------------+--+